The Secret Art Of Webinars: How To Present Like A Pro And Close More Sales

 - We used them when we were first starting out and loved the ease and usability

-- You can host both live and automated webinars
+- You can host both live and recorded webinars

 - You can use pre-recorded video within a live webinar

 - You can enable password protection for your webinar rooms

 - You can have up to 6 co-presenters